autodesk-platform-services/revit-parameters-export-addin/README.md

   - `ClientSecret` - your APS application client secret
 - Run the project: `dotnet run`

 Currently the addin uses `http://localhost:3000/api/aps/callback/oauth` as the callback.
-This callback should also be added at your application Callback URL in the General Settings section of your [APS Application](https://aps.autodesk.com/myapps/)).
+This callback should also be added at your application Callback URL in the General Settings section of your [APS Application](https://aps.autodesk.com/myapps/).
 The port can be changed to whatever port you wish by adding an environment variable "PORT".

 Follow the `Demonstration` section above to play with addin.

 # Further Reading

 ## Tips & Tricks

-- If you run the application, and meet the exception of assembly `Autodesk.Forge` cannot be loaded, you can solve this by copying the assembly (together with dependencies) to the roaming folder of your Revit plugin.
+- If you run the application and encounter an exception saying assembly `Autodesk.Forge` cannot be loaded, you can solve this by copying the assembly (together with dependencies) to the roaming folder of your Revit plugin.

-- Before running the plugin, since we need to communicate with 3 legged token callback over HTTP and HTTPS.
+- Before running the plugin, we need be able to communicate with 3 legged token callback over HTTP and HTTPS.
 At a minimum, you want to configure a URL registration and add a Firewall exception for the URL your service will be using.
-You can configure these settings with the Netsh.exe tool as follow.
+You can configure these settings with the Netsh.exe tool as follows:
 ```powershell
 netsh http add urlacl url=http://+:3000/api/aps/callback/oauth/ user=DOMAIN\user
 ```
-- Please refer [Configuring HTTP and HTTPS](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/configuring-http-and-https?redirectedfrom=MSDN) for details.
+- Please refer to [Configuring HTTP and HTTPS](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/configuring-http-and-https?redirectedfrom=MSDN) for details.

 ## Troubleshooting